markwragg/markwragg.github.io/_posts/2024-02-08-Perform-currency-conversion-with-PowerShell.md

 - currency
 ---

 I've recently been working on a PowerShell module for exploring Azure costs (which I plan to blog about soon) and while doing so added some functionality to allow the costs to be converted between different currencies.
-It occurred to me that the functionality would make sense as a module of its own, and when I searched around I didn't find too many recent examples for the same.
+It occurred to me that this functionality would be useful as a module of its own, and when I searched around I didn't find too many recent examples for the same.
 As such I've now developed and published a module in the PowerShell Gallery and on GitHub called [CurrencyConverter](https://github.com/markwragg/PowerShell-CurrencyConverter/tree/main).

 > https://github.com/markwragg/PowerShell-CurrencyConverter/

 The module is essentially a PowerShell wrapper for the currency conversion API that is provided by [ExchangeRate-API](https://www.exchangerate-api.com/).
-They helpfully provide an open API, which requires no registration or API key be provided.
-This was helpful for my other module as I didn't want to the user to have to take a dependency on registering for a service.
-I've continued to use the open API in the Currency Converter module, but I plan to also extend its functionality so that you can use their alternative API that requires registration and a key.
-You can still use this for free, but doing so allows you to make more queries and the conversion rates refresh more frequently.
-With the open API, the rates refresh once every 24 hours.
-For most casual uses this is probably fine.
+They provide an open API, which requires no registration or API key to use.
+This was helpful for my other module as I didn't want the user to have to take a dependency on registering for a service for it to work.
+By default the Currency Converter module uses the open API, but if you have registered and wish to use an API key, you can provide one via the `-APIKey` parameters of `Convert-Currency` and `Get-ExchangeRate`.
+Note that with the open API, the rates refresh once every 24 hours.
+This is also true for the free tier of the registered API, but you are less likely to be rate limited.
+If you take one of their paid plans then the currency conversion rates refresh more frequently.

-The module is published in the PowerShell Gallery, so can be installed by running:
+The Currency Converter module is published in the [PowerShell Gallery](https://www.powershellgallery.com/packages/CurrencyConverter/), so can be installed by running:

 ```powershell
 Install-Module CurrencyConverter